digitalplaywright/mail-control/README.md

 end
 ```

-The queued_task verb is implied from the queued_task name, in the above example the verb is :new_enquiry
+The mailing verb is implied from the mailing name, in the above example the verb is :new_enquiry

-The act_object may be the entity performing the queued_task, or the entity on which the queued_task was performed.
+The act_object may be the entity performing the mailing, or the entity on which the mailing was performed.
 e.g John(actor) shared a video(act_object)

 The target is the act_object that the verb is enacted on.